HTTPArchive/almanac.httparchive.org/src/content/en/2025/third-parties.md

 {{ figure_markup(
   image="3p-req-categories-by-rank.png",
-  caption="Distribution of the third-party request categories by rank.", description="Bar chart showing distribution of third party categories by rank groups.
-Top categories are consent provider, video, and customer success.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTrElluFB6gvlkt65HjzZMJ4PtgJ53tVnez46cBrhQNtNxUjDxvNPuS_xmlQBUmhSHZkOMAjd0bTJyr/pubchart?oid=1133634663&format=interactive", sheets_gid="445864775", sql_file="number_of_third_party_providers_by_rank_and_category.sql" )
+  caption="Distribution of the third-party request categories by rank.", description="Bar chart showing distribution of third-party categories by rank group.
+The top categories are ad, analytics, and cdn.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTrElluFB6gvlkt65HjzZMJ4PtgJ53tVnez46cBrhQNtNxUjDxvNPuS_xmlQBUmhSHZkOMAjd0bTJyr/pubchart?oid=1133634663&format=interactive", sheets_gid="445864775", sql_file="number_of_third_party_providers_by_rank_and_category.sql" )
 }}

-The top categories include `ad`, `analytics` and `cdn` categories.
+The bar chart shows the median number of third-party providers per page by rank and category.
+In the previous edition, this analysis focused on the number of third-party domains per page by rank and category, whereas this year we measure the number of unique third-party providers, which results in lower counts overall.
+This year, the top categories are `ad`, `analytics`, and `cdn`.

 {{ figure_markup(
   image="3p-req-types-by-rank.png",